josemrz1987/josemrz1987/README.md

 **Senior Mechanical Design Leader | Transitioning to Data Science & Advanced Analytics**

-I am a Mechanical Engineer with over 10 years of experience leading international projects in the automotive industry.
-After completing my MSc in Data Science, I am pivoting my career towards advanced analytics, combining a decade of leadership and technical rigor with the power of Big Data and AI.
+I am a Mechanical Engineer with 10+ years of experience leading international design teams in the automotive industry, recently completed an MSc in Data Science at Universidad Complutense de Madrid.
+Interested in the intersection of engineering and data-driven decision making through Big Data and AI.
 ---

 ### 🚀 Professional Profile